 - The laws protecting park wildlife are contained in the Code of Federal Regulations.
 It states, “Willfully approaching within 50 yards (150 feet), or any distance that disturbs or displaces bear or elk is prohibited."
 In addition, feeding, touching, teasing, frightening, or intentionally disturbing wildlife is prohibited.

 - As a rule of thumb, if you approach an animal so closely that it changes its behavior, you have approached too closely.
 Instead use binoculars, spotting scopes, and cameras with telephoto lenses to enjoy wildlife.
 Watch for any modification in an animal's behavior that indicates that you have approached too closely.
 Move away from the animal until you reach a distance at which the animal feels comfortable once again and resumes whatever activity it was engaged in before you approached.

 - Never feed wildlife or bait animals for closer observation or photography.
 Feeding park wildlife usually guarantees its demise.

 Cades Cove Wildlife Viewing Tips

 Viewing wildlife on your Smoky Mountain vacations can be challenging because most of the park is covered by dense forest.
-Open areas like Cades Cove, and the surrounding Cades Cove cabins, offer some of the best opportunities to see white-tailed deer, black bear, raccoon, turkeys, woodchucks, and other animals.
-The 11-mile Loop Road at Cades Cove encourages motorists to travel at a leisurely pace and sometimes yields sightings of bear and other wildlife.
+Open areas like Cades Cove, and the surrounding Cades Cove cabins, offer some of the best opportunities to see white-tailed deer, black bears, raccoons, turkeys, woodchucks, and other animals.
+The 11-mile Loop Road at Cades Cove encourages motorists to travel at a leisurely pace and sometimes yields sightings of bears and other wildlife.
 During winter wildlife is more visible because deciduous trees have lost their leaves.